-Q7 When people talk about organizational change, what precisely is being changed and what forces lead to such a change?
-CO2 Q8 How is a group different from a team?
-What is the impact of cohesiveness and performance norms on the performance of the group?
-CO2 SECTION-C Answer ANY TWO of the following 15X2= 30 Q9 Individual perception has important implications in an organization and perceptual errors may significantly influence the organizational processes.
-List the different perceptual errors and show each one of them may affect the process of performance appraisal in an organization.
-CO3 Q10 Suppose in an organization the HR department announces an incentive scheme, according to which the employee who would achieve more than 150 % of their target will get one free air ticket to visit Brazil for four days.
-Will this scheme be successful in motivating all the employees equally?
-Using Vroom's expectancy theory, explain the impact of this scheme on the motivation levels of different employees.
-CO3 Q11 The styles of handling conflict are based on assertiveness and cooperativeness.
-Describe a situation of conflict and discuss the five different styles of handling it.
-Which style do you think is the best?
-CO3 SECTION-D Study t the case given below and answer the questions that follow Q12 To deal with this difficult situation, KFAC launched a company wide cost cutting exercise.
+To deal with this difficult situation, KFAC launched a company wide cost cutting exercise.
 Among many other initiatives to lower costs, one of the major and sweeping cost cutting measures that KFAC adopted was to abolish overtime in all departments other than operations.
-This was a difficult decision since, ferro chrome plants are process plants requiring continuous operations.
-Hence, overtime is an accepted practice to ensure that furnaces are kept running round the clock.
+This was a difficult decision since this department requires continuous operations.
+Hence, overtime is an accepted practice to ensure working round the clock.
 However, this culture of overtime for operation staff had, over a period of years, spilled over too other allied functions such as purchases, stores, materials handling, stock yard, personnel, finance etc. adding to the cost of production.
 Now, to bring an end to this well established practice and with a policy that differentiated the departments was a real challenge for the unit heads of KFAC.
 The management knew that though the operation department was the heart of the organization, other functions were equally important to support it.
-Yet, given the situation of a sliding bottom line, top management at te corporate office thought it prudent to retain overtime only in the operations department.
-The Challenge the reaction was not unexpected at the top management levels of the corporate office though they were expecting such obvious reactionary behavior, they did not have a concrete company wide strategy to tackle the eventualities.
+Yet, given the situation of a sliding bottom line, top management at the corporate office thought it prudent to retain overtime only in the operations department.

+The Challenge The reaction was not unexpected at the top management levels of the corporate office though they were expecting such obvious reactionary behavior, they did not have a concrete company wide strategy to tackle the eventualities.
 The CEO Mr. Vaid, called a meeting of his three site heads- Mr. Goyal, Mr. Anand and Mr. Roy.
 These were Mr. Vaid's handpicked people who held the positions of Managing Directors in the three units of KFAC.
-They were handling KFAC's three major plant sites within the boundary of same state yet at a distance of more than 500 miles from each other.
-When these sit/unit heads converged for the meeting, they expected another brain storming session with Mr. Vaid to thrash out a common strategy to address growing dissatisfaction with the new corporate policy, which apparently appeared to be jinxed even before it was implemented.
+When these unit heads converged for the meeting, they expected another brain storming session with Mr. Vaid to thrash out a common strategy to address growing dissatisfaction with the new corporate policy, which apparently appeared to be jinxed even before it was implemented.

 Without preamble Mr. Vaid addressed the three site heads: "let us do some plain speaking.
 Today are salary and wages form 21% of our gross profit.
-On an average it is 2,73% of our per tonnage product price.
 It is well known to all of you that the overtime component of our salary and wages is one of our primary cash guzzlers.
 Today, we are in no position to afford such luxury.
 Let us not debate the fairness or ethical overtones of our decision to withdraw overtime payments from non - operation functions.
 I offer you a challenge.
 Implement this decision at your respective units without ill consequences and without affecting production.
 You are free to adopt your individual strategies, but I will evaluate your performance on this critical issue."